 The speaker poses another question, continuing the comparison of their station to an already published book, in the next lines, asking who “set the craven colophon,” or the publisher’s emblem.
 Meaning, who solidified these facts or who allowed this to happen “While Germans seized the hold”.
 Ibsen’s speaker paints an image of the last Dane of Denmark lying dead on the ground and the tattered flag drenched in blood.

 But thou, my brother Norsemen, set

 Go chase a new sunrise–

 To hide from thine own eyes!

-In the six stanza of ‘A Brother in Need’ the speaker tries to shame his “brother Norseman”.
+In the sixth stanza of ‘A Brother in Need’, the speaker tries to shame his “brother Norseman”.
 He believes that all the people of Norway, but specifically the government, are to blame for the rising conflict.
 They are “beyond the war-storms power”.
 All because they knew how to forget their promises when times turned bad.

 Each wind that sighs from Danish waves